libreprojectss/Larko_web/api_docs.md

 - URL: `/publiclink/checkqueuestatus/<uuid:pk>/`
 - Method: GET
-- Description: Checks the queue status for the public link with
+- Description: Checks the queue status for the public link alon with details about other in the queue

  a specific UUID.
 - Returns: JSON response containing the queue status data.